freenas/freenas-docs/userguide/snippets/xseries.rst

 Set the serial terminal program to use the appopriate port with these
 parameters:

-*38400 baud, 8 data bits, no stop bits, no parity, no flow control*
+*38400 baud, 8 data bits, 1 stop bit, no parity, no flow control*

 Log in to the serial console with: